-The reported amounts of goodwill for each reporting unit are reviewed for impairment on an annual basis, during the third quarter, and more frequently should negative conditions such as significant current or projected operating losses exist.
-In 2012, we elected to perform a qualitative assessment for our annual goodwill impairment test.
-If a qualitative assessment indicates that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, then we would be required to perform a quantitative impairment test for goodwill.
-In 2013 and 2014, we elected to bypass the qualitative assessment and perform a quantitative impairment test.
-This two-step process involves comparing the estimated fair value of each reporting unit to the reporting unit's carrying value, including goodwill.
+The reported amounts of goodwill for each reporting unit are reviewed for impairment on an annual basis, during the third quarter, and more frequently should negative conditions exist such as significant current or projected operating losses.
+In 2013, 2014, and 2015, we elected to bypass the qualitative assessment and perform a quantitative impairment test.
+This two-step quantitative process, which consists of a discounted cash flow analysis based on management's short-term and long-term forecast of operating performance, compares the estimated fair value of each reporting unit to the reporting unit's carrying value, including goodwill.
 If the fair value of a reporting unit exceeds its carrying amount, goodwill of the reporting unit is not considered impaired, and the second step of the impairment test is unnecessary.
-If the carrying amount of a reporting unit exceeds its fair value, the second step of the goodwill impairment test would be performed to measure the amount of impairment loss to be recorded, if any.
-As a result of our annual goodwill impairment assessments performed in 2014, 2013, and 2012, no impairments were deemed necessary.
+If the carrying amount of a reporting unit exceeds its fair value, the second step of the goodwill impairment loss to be recorded, if any.
+As a result of our annual goodwill impairment assessments performed in 2015, 2014, and 2013, we determined that the fair value of each reporting unit exceeded its net book value and, therefore, no goodwill impairments were deemed necessary.

-Subsequent to our annual goodwill impairment testing date in 2014, the energy market experienced a considerable downturn as a result of a significant reduction in crude oil prices.
-Due to this pricing decline and its corresponding impact on our short-term business outlook, we determined that these recent events constituted a triggering event that would require us to update our goodwill impairment assessment through December 31, 2014.
-As a result of our analysis, we determined that the fair value of each reporting unit exceeded its net book value and therefore, no goodwill impairment was necessary as of December 31, 2014.
+In 2015, the energy market continued to experience a considerable downturn as a result of a significant reduction in crude oil prices, including the period subsequent to our annual goodwill impairment testing date.
+Due to this pricing decline and its corresponding impact on our short-term business outlook, we determined that these recent events constituted a triggering event that would require us to update our goodwill impairment assessment through December 31, 2015.
+As a result of our analysis, we determined that the fair value of each reporting unit exceeded its net book value and therefore, no goodwill impairment was necessary as of December 31, 2015.
+Should current market conditions worsen or persist for an extended period of time, an impairment of the carrying value of our goodwill could occur, particularly in our Completion and Production operating segment.

-We amortize other identifiable intangible assets with a finite life on a straight-line basis over the period which the asset is expected to contribute to our future cash flows, ranging from two to seventeen years.
+We amortize other identifiable intangible assets with a finite life on a straight-line basis over the period which the asset is expected to contribute to our future cash flows, ranging from two to fifteen years.
 The components of these other intangible assets generally consist of patents, license agreements, non-compete agreements, trademarks, and customer lists and contracts.